 Our success depends in part on our ability to obtain, maintain, defend and enforce patents and other forms of intellectual property rights, including inlicenses of intellectual property rights of others, for our products, as well as our ability to preserve our trade secrets, to prevent third parties from infringing, misappropriating or otherwise violating our intellectual property and proprietary rights.
 Our ability to protect our products from unauthorized use by third parties depends on the extent to which valid and enforceable patents cover them or they are effectively protected as trade secrets.
 While we have a number of issued patents in the United States and foreign countries, several aspects of our patent portfolio are in much earlier stages of prosecution in the United States and foreign countries.
 Moreover, we do not own or license any issued patents related to certain aspects of our products and technology, including certain structures and components used in our instruments and established molecular biology techniques.
-For information regarding our patent portfolio, please see "Business-Intellectual property" In our Annual Report.
 The patent position of biotechnology companies generally is highly uncertain, involves complex legal and factual questions, and has been the subject of much litigation in recent years.
 As a result, the issuance, scope, validity, enforceability, and commercial value of our patent rights are highly uncertain.
 There can be no assurance that our patent rights will not be invalidated or held to be unenforceable, will adequately protect our technology, products or provide any competitive advantage, or that any of our pending or future patent applications will issue as valid and enforceable patents.
 Our ability to obtain and maintain patent protection for our products is uncertain due to a number of factors, including that: